werc/WercDiscuss/Readme.md

 # WercDiscuss
 WercDiscuss is a ZF2 module for inserting comments under article.
 Comments are displayed in a tree structure based on tree traversal.
 Tree traversing is solved by mysql stored procedure.
+HTML and CSS uses Bootstrap 3.

 ## Display comments and form